 Free Self-Led Visits

 Enjoy a free self-led visit and experience parts of the beautiful 17th century mansion, service wing, kitchen garden and grounds.
-Say hello to our resident horses in the stable block.
-Visit the Coal Gallery, once a hive of activity, as we recreate the hustle and bustle of servants' daily routines.
+Say hello to our resident horses in the stable block and visit the Coal Gallery, once a hive of activity, as we recreate the hustle and bustle of servants' daily routines.
 Use our new outdoor learning kit for KS1-4 to explore the different species of trees around the estate and understand how and why the gardens were created.
 We also offer free planning visits for group leaders once you have made a booking.Enquire now

 Expert-Led Discovery Visits